stefanovertua/pizza-pioneers-performance-analysis/README.md

 "Day no", WEEKDAY([Date],2))
 ```

-After completing this, I was able to create new measures, with the first one calculating the total sales, as illustrated below:
+Once the data was properly structured, I proceeded to create two new measures.
+The first measure calculated the total sales, as illustrated below:
 ```
 total_sales=SUMX('order_details','order_details'[quantity]*RELATED(pizzas[price]))
 ```